-The Board has established a dedicated section for corporate information on the Company's website (www.pmbtechnology.com) where information on the Company's announcements, financial information, share prices and the Company's annual report may be accessed.
+The Board has also established a dedicated section for corporate information on the Company's website (www. pmbtechnology.com) where information on the Company's announcements, financial information, share prices, annual report and corporate governance report may be accessed.
 It also contains all announcements made to Bursa Securities as well as the contact details of designated person to address any queries.